sagemath/sagewiki_to_gh-2022-10-10/interact/Loop_Quantum_Gravity.md

-Given the values of J1, J2, J3 and J4 this interact calculates the volume, area,angle eigenvalues of a quantum tetrahedron.
+Given the values of J1, J2, J3 and J4 this interact calculates the volume, area and angle eigenvalues of a quantum tetrahedron.

 {{{#!sagecell